Obama: An Intimate Portrait Chronicles Eight Extraordinary Years

 Souza had been a White House photographer for President Ronald Reagan, an assistant professor of photojournalism at Ohio University, and a freelancer for National Geographic, but photographing the first African American president was the job of a lifetime.

-His new coffee-table book, Obama: An Intimate Portrait (Little, Brown, 2017), features eight years of pictures, plus an introduction and a photo of Souza—both by Obama.
+His new coffee-table book, Obama: An Intimate Portrait (Little, Brown, 2017), features eight years of pictures plus an introduction—and a photo of Souza—by Obama.
 “Souza’s photographs touchingly reveal Obama’s reticence and self-doubt,” the Guardian wrote in its review.
 And from the Chicago Tribune: “In conveying both the weight of the office and President Obama’s full engagement with its demands, Souza fuels our admiration—and stokes our regret.”
+And in Souza’s Instagram feed, his 1.6 million followers have found an antidote to news about the current occupant of the White House.

-The College of Communication honored Souza with the Hugo Shong Lifetime Achievement in Communication Award on February 2.
+The College of Communication will honor Souza with the Hugo Shong Lifetime Achievement in Communication Award on February 2, and Souza will give a master class open to the BU community.
 “The collection of photographs Pete Souza has assembled is the most powerful window into the Obama White House and the Obama family,” says Thomas Fiedler (COM’71), dean of COM.

-Now a freelancer, Souza talked with Bostonia about his pictures and his time with the president.
+Tomorrow, Saturday, November 18, Souza will be in Cambridge for a sold-out discussion and book signing at the Harvard Science Center, sponsored by the Harvard Book Store.
+Now a freelancer, he talked with Bostonia about his pictures and his time with the president.

 Bostonia: How did you get such extraordinary access to President Obama?